 "Challenge the Experts" Session - Submission Guidelines

-Submissions are now open for the Challenge the Experts session!
+Submissions are now closed for the Challenge the Experts session.

 Members (including trainee members) are invited to submit challenging cases to be considered for the special “Challenge the Experts” session.
 The presenter of the winning Challenge will be awarded a $1,000.00 prize.
 Submissions will be judged by a panel from the Organising Committee but are to be submitted in the form of a short PowerPoint presentation directly via e-mail to email@example.com by Sunday 23 July 2023.